poker

 So, what does Blind in Poker mean?

 The blinds rotate around the table in clockwise fashion, ensuring that every player has a chance to be in the blind positions.
-The player to the immediate left of the dealer button is assigned the small blind, and the player to the left of the small blind is assigned the big blind.
+The player to the immediate left of the dealer button is assigned the small blind, and the player to the left of the small blind is assigned the position of the big blind.

-Blind in Poker is similar to Ante, but here not all players contribute the stakes.
-There are two types of blinds: the small blind and the big blind.
-The small blind is usually half the size of the big blind.
 In tournaments, blinds play a crucial role in the structure and progression of the event.
-The blind levels increase at regular intervals in tournaments and gradually escalate the forced bets applying pressure on players to accumulate chips or risk being blinded out.
+The blind levels increase at regular intervals in tournaments, say every five or ten minutes.
+The motive behind it is to gradually increase the forced bets and thereby, apply pressure on players to accumulate more chips or risk being blinded out.

 Basics of Poker Blind Rules

-Posting Blinds:
+• Posting Blinds:

-Blind Rotation:
+• Blind Rotation:

-Order of Action:
+• Order of Action:

 After the immediate two players to the dealer’s left post their blinds, the remaining players at the table act in turn, starting from the player to the left of the big blind.
 The small blind and big blind have the option to call, raise, or fold when the action returns to them.

-Blind Defenses:
+• Blind Defenses:

-Blind Increases:
+• Blind Increases:

-Dead Button Rule:
+• Dead Button Rule:

 In some cases, if a player in the blinds is eliminated from the tournament or leaves the table, the dealer button may advance to the next player, skipping the vacant position.
-This is known as the "dead button rule" and ensures that no player misses the blinds.
+This is known as the 'dead button rule' and ensures that no player misses the blinds.

 More About Big Blind & Small Blind in Poker